everx-labs/ton-labs-contracts/solidity/depool/README.md

 `completionReason`: the code for the reason the round was completed.
 Remains "0x0", until round actually is completed.
 The possible reasons are:

+- 0x0 - Round is not completed yet.
 - 0x1 - Pool was closed by owner.
 - 0x2 - The round was one of the first two rounds after deployment: 0x0 or 0x1.
 These first rounds are empty and are used only to launch the round rotation mechanism.
 They complete with this code without performing any additional actions.
 - 0x3 - Validator stake is less than validatorAssurance.